-Replacement of parts must be carried out by a competent person such as a GAS SAFE registered gas installer.
-The part numbers of the replaceable parts are as follows, these are available from BFM Europe who may be contacted at the address shown on the rear cover.
+Replacement of any other parts must be carried out by a competent person such as a GAS SAFE registered gas installer.
+The part numbers of the main replaceable parts are as follows, these are available from your local Verine stockist, whose details can be found on the BFM Europe website, in the "stockist" section.